 It may also be possible to file a product liability claim if you’ve suffered asbestos exposure.
 Typically, these claims will be made against the manufacturer of your safety gear and not your employer.
 For example, if you were provided with a respirator that failed to filter the asbestos in the air, it means your respirator was defective and you have grounds for a liability claim against its manufacturer.

 The best way to decide which type of claim you should file is to have your case reviewed by a workers’ comp lawyer.
 An attorney that is familiar with workplace injuries will be able to help you build your case and decide which claim has the better chance at success.

 If you’re looking for a workers’ comp lawyer to help with your asbestos-related personal injury claim, your best resource is Lewis & Keller.
-The legal professionals at Lewis & Keller are experienced in personal injury law and are enthusiastic about helping our clients with their claims.
+Our team of legal professionals are experienced in personal injury law and are enthusiastic about helping our clients with their claims.

-Talk to a representative today and schedule your free case review.
+Talk to a workers’ compensation lawyer in Lexington for a free case review.